Knowledge-Graph-Hub/kg-cookiecutter/README.md

 To transform downloaded sources:

 ```
-python run.py transform
+kg transform
 ```

 By default, this will run all transforms defined in `transform.py` and save results to `data/transformed`.
-Use `-s` option with a transform name to run just one, e.g., `python run.py transform -s EnvoTransform`.
+Use `-s` option with a transform name to run just one, e.g., `kg transform -s EnvoTransform`.

 To build the merged graph:

 ```
-python run.py merge
+kg merge
 ```

 By default, this will merge all inputs defined in `merge.py` and save results to `data/merged`.
 All three commands should work properly.
 They basically download transform and merge the `ENVO` ontology and `HP` ontology.